CCS-Lab/project_model_based_fmri/README.md

 ## Notes

-Raw fMRI data should be primarily processed by conventional fMRI preprocessing pipeline (recommend to use [*fmriprep*](https://fmriprep.org/en/stable/)).
+Before using MB-MVPA, raw fMRI data should be primarily processed by conventional fMRI preprocessing pipeline (recommend to use [*fmriprep*](https://fmriprep.org/en/stable/).
 Then, the preprocessed fMRI data are required to be formatted as [**BIDS**](https://bids-specification.readthedocs.io/en/stable/) layout.

 ## Resources